Supercobra27/CMPE458/my-mini-compiler/README.md

 cmake --build .
 ```

-Two executables are generated, one for just the lexer from phase 1 `my-mini-compiler1` and the other combining the lexer and the parser `my-mini-compiler2`.
+Three executables are generated,
+- one for just the lexer from phase 1 `my-mini-compiler1`,
+- one for with the combination of the lexer and the parser `my-mini-compiler2`,
+- one for the combination of lexer, parser and semantic analyzer `my-mini-compiler3` (work in progress).

 Both executables are run the in the terminal in the same way, by running the executable along with your input file of choice.
 For example: